Kachilero/gatsby-test-site/README.md

 # Playing around with GatsbyJS
 I'm using this repo to follow along with Andrew Mead's [GatsbyJS Bootcamp Video](https://youtu.be/8t0vNu2fCCM)

+The video suggest using [Netlify](https://www.netlify.com/) for deployment because they have good intergration with GatsbyJS.

+## Personal thougths on Gatsby
+Gatsby seems good at bridging the gap between a CMS and a static site generator, but - quite frankly - it feels like a lot of reinventing the wheel just so one can use React and Javascript.
+Sure there are some good build scripts included and the plugin library is quite extensive, but this feels like an extra step.

+If you just wanted to deploy a static site, something like Jekyll would make more sense.
+If you're wanting to have static, and as such fast, pages from a CMS, there are a multitude of caching options already available out there.

+On a similar note, using React in a "static" site seems like overkill.
+After all, React is not supposed to be static, it's supposed to be dynamic.
+It just seems like a lot of overhead that isn't necessary.

 I'm leaving the Gatsby documentation below in case anyone would like to clone this and try it out.

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->